Sell Stuff Online: What Are the Best Online Marketplaces To Make Money?

 If you’re looking to make some extra money, selling stuff online may be the answer.
 Chances are, you have things around your house that you’re no longer using — things that other people may pay good money for!

-Many sites allow you to list used items for sale, but your options are slim when you need to get money fast.
-Here are the best places you can sell stuff online fast and make the most money in the process.
+Many sites and apps allow you to list used items for sale — here are the best places you can sell stuff online and make the most money in the process.

 |OfferUp||Can sell almost anything||You may pay more to promote listings|

 |Poshmark||Niche market, which is great for certain items||You may end up selling on two sites if you have other items to list|

 |Mercari||Can sell almost anything||More fees than some sites|